Al-Techs/Arduino-Uno-Apps/README.md

 ![image](https://github.com/Al-Techs/Arduino-Uno-Apps/assets/158309700/0f590dca-87ad-412d-b781-36fd81e65f8b)

-Then, you open whatever Arduino Ide you use, and paste this code into it.
+Then, you open whatever Arduino Ide you use, and load the "computer.ino" sketch into it.
+Make sure you have the LiquidCrystal and pitches libraries installed.
 For now, it just plays a sound and starts counting.
 (It is unfinished, after all.)